learn-co-curriculum/uci-mod-3-the-programmers-mindset/README.md

 ## Don't Flail

-We spent a whole page covering this before, but it's massively important.
-Work from a problem solving process, and feel free to use the one we've outlined for you previously.
-Whatever you, don't randomly add code, follow the process you've set out for yourself.
+Work from a problem solving process.
+Don't randomly add code and hope that this next run will somehow magically get the answer.
+Make sure that each time you run the code that you expect it to output some validation of your direction toward the answer or the answer itself.

 ## Don't Curate the Internet's Solutions